watmildon/HighSchoolMascotMap/icon-info.md

 * noun-maple-syrup-7241147 - maple syrup by Supanut Piyakanont from Noun Project (CC BY 3.0)
 * noun-military-medal-5497159 - Military medal by VectorsLab from Noun Project (CC BY 3.0)
 * noun-moose-7525270 - Moose by pramana from Noun Project (CC BY 3.0)
+* noun-norway-6661068 - Norway by Mulham from Noun Project (CC BY 3.0)
 * noun-paper-7410429 - Paper by SISWANTORO from Noun Project (CC BY 3.0)
 * noun-panda-6873635 - Panda by jisangbong from Noun Project (CC BY 3.0)
 * noun-peacock-7166331 - Peacock by Hat-Tech from Noun Project (CC BY 3.0)